Table of Contents

 Where to Find a Secured Business Line of Credit

 Secured business lines of credit are offered by traditional banks, credit unions, alternative online lenders, and the U.S. Small Business Administration (SBA).
-Rates and terms can vary widely from one lender to another, so it can be a good idea to shop around and compare offers.
+Rates and terms can vary widely from one lender to another, so it may be a good idea to shop around and compare offers.

 Credit Requirements